Naadodigal 2: Production

 The announcement of the film was made in early January 2018 by director Samuthirakani but refused earlier that the film will not be a sequel to the film Naadodigal.
-The production of the film went on floors in March 2018.
-Samuthirakani also revealed that the film would be quite similar to the first part but with a different storyline.
+The film production went on floors in March 2018.
+Samuthirakani also revealed that the film would be similar to the first part but with a different storyline.
 Bharani and Namo Narayana who were part of the prequel film were also added to the cast.

 While being busy with the shooting for the film Naadodigal 2, a sequel to the 2009 film Naadodigal, M. Sasikumar chose to work with the director Maruthupandian for the film Asuravadham.
-The post production of the film was completed in around June 2018.
+The completion of the post-production of the film was around June 2018.